Chart Color Schemes

 Gilbert Valley ranks among the oldest 10% of areas nationwide

 Gilbert Valley's median age is 51 years, which is higher than the Rest of SA average of 47 years and considerably older than the national norm of 38 years.
-The age profile shows that those aged 55-64 are particularly prominent, making up 17.6% of the population, compared to the national average of 11.2%.
-This is higher than the Rest of SA's figure for this age group.
-Meanwhile, the 25-34 age group makes up only 7.7%, which is smaller than the Rest of SA average.
-Between 2021 and present day, the 75 to 84 age group has grown from 8.0% to 9.7%.
-Conversely, the 45 to 54 cohort has declined from 13.4% to 11.9%, and the 5 to 14 age group has dropped from 11.8% to 10.7%.
-Looking ahead to 2041, demographic projections reveal significant shifts in Gilbert Valley's age structure.
-The 75 to 84 age cohort is projected to increase by 163 people (32%), from 515 to 679.
-This expansion will be driven largely by demographic aging, with residents aged 65 and older representing 88% of the anticipated growth.
-Conversely, population declines are projected for those aged 65-74 and 0-4 years.
+The age profile shows that those aged 55-64 are particularly prominent, making up 17.6% of the population, while those aged 25-34 make up only 7.7%, which is smaller compared to the Rest of SA.
+This concentration of those aged 55-64 is well above the national average of 11.2%.
+Between 2021 and present, the age group of 75 to 84 has grown from 8.0% to 9.7% of the population.
+Conversely, the age group of 45 to 54 has declined from 13.4% to 11.9%, and the age group of 5 to 14 has dropped from 11.8% to 10.7%.
+Looking ahead to the year 2041, demographic projections reveal significant shifts in Gilbert Valley's age structure.
+The age cohort of 75 to 84 is projected to increase solidly by 163 people (32%) from 515 to 679.
+Demographic aging continues as residents aged 65 and older represent 88% of anticipated growth.
+Conversely, population declines are projected for the age cohorts of 65 to 74 and 0 to 4 years old.